jackeryli/parallel-programming/3-all-pairs-shortest-path/README.md

     for (int r = 0; r < round; ++r) {
         /********************************************
-         * Phase1: 從左上角沿著對角線慢慢做到右下角，長度為1的block。
+         * Phase1: Start from the top left corner and gradually move along the diagonal to the bottom right corner, with block lengths of 1.
          *******************************************/
         cal(B, r, r, r, 1, 1);

         /********************************************
-         * Phase2: 跟phase1所操作的block位於同一row或column。
+         * Phase2: The blocks operated in phase 1 are located on the same row or column as the current block.
          *******************************************/
         cal(B, r,       r,      0,                  r,              1);
         cal(B, r,       r,  r + 1,      round - r - 1,              1);